marakana/advanced-java-20121029/README.md

   - Composite: multiple implementations of a common interface, some of which may recursively contain instances of the interface.
 Example: expressions with sub-expressions in a parse tree.

   - Visitor: avoid polluting a composite (above) data structure with orthogonal concerns.
 Define a "Visitor" interface with visit() methods for each composite implementation case, and define an accept() method in the composite interface which takes a visitor.
 Example: multiple serializers and evaluators for expressions.

+  - Producer-Consumer: implement concurrent programs as a set of producers which push messages to a queue, and consumers which pop messages from the queue.
+Use java.util.concurrent.BlockingQueue to implement this cleanly, and avoid explicit synchronization.